 Residencies

-Evie’s residency durations can be customized between a 45-120 minute range, along with number of sessions.
+Evie’s residency durations can be customized within a 45 to 120-minute range, along with the number of sessions.

 Page to Stage: Bring your favorite books to life!

-Participants will collaborate together to act out scenes, (or even create new ones!), from a chosen favorite book.
-Combining movement, storytelling, and drumming students will practice teamwork, literacy, and creative thinking!
+Participants will collaborate to act out scenes (or even create new ones!) from a chosen favorite book.
+Combining movement, storytelling, and drumming, students will practice teamwork, literacy, and creative thinking!

 Duration: Can be customized; Participant Type: Early Learners (Pre-K), Early Elementary (K-3), Upper Elementary (4-6), Middle School (5-8), Older Adults, Folks with Disabilities; Participant type customizations: Evie has extensive experience and training adapting to each student’s access needs and interests.
 She uses visuals, adaptive technology, and multiple ways of offering instructions and multiple pathways to participation.
 With older students, this workshop can include writing prompts.